MATRIX Resources Joins Motion Recruitment Partners

 About Motion Recruitment Partners

-Established in 1983, MATRIX provides IT Staffing & Managed Solutions across North America for Contracting and Direct Hire to include Telecom managed services and Agile & DevSecOps consulting services.
 Motion Recruitment provides IT Staffing & Managed Solutions across North America for Contracting and Direct Hire and is the creator of networking and award event series Tech in Motion.
 Sevenstep provides Recruitment Process Outsourcing (RPO), Managed Service Provider (MSP), Talent Data Analytics and Employment Branding solutions to large scale employers globally.
 The Goal provides Tech Consulting and teaming partnerships for the Federal sector.

 About MATRIX Resources